How To Use Vault to Protect Sensitive Ansible Data

 To be more specific, Ansible vault performs the following tasks:

-Now that you have a glimpse of what Ansible vault is and what it does, let us now see Ansible Vault in action and how you can use it in your workflows.
+Now that you have a glimpse of what Ansible vault is, what it does, and how it works, let us now see it in action and how you can use Ansible Vault in your workflows to manage sensitive data.

 How To Create a New Encrypted File Using Ansible Vault